-(c) "Communications Facility" means, collectively, the equipment at a fixed location or locations within the public right-of-way that enables communications services, including:

-(d) radio transceivers, antennas, coaxial, fiber-optic or other cabling, power supply (including backup battery), and comparable equipment, regardless of technological configuration; and (ii) all other equipment associated with any of the foregoing.
+(c) "Communications Facility" means, collectively, the equipment at a fixed location or locations within the public right-of-way that enables communications services, including: radio transceivers, antennas, coaxial, fiber-optic or other cabling, power supply (including backup battery), and comparable equipment, regardless of technological configuration; and all other equipment associated with any of the foregoing.
 The term does not include the Pole, Tower, or Support Structure to which the equipment is attached.

-(e) "Pole" means a legally constructed pole, such as a utility, lighting, traffic, or similar pole made of wood, concrete, metal or other material, located or to be located within a public right-of-way.
-The term does not include a Tower or Support Structure.
+(d) "Pole" means a legally constructed pole, such as a utility, lighting, traffic, or similar pole made of wood, concrete, metal or other material, located or to be located within a public right-of-way.
+The term does not include a Tower.

+"Small Wireless Facility" means a Wireless Facility that meets all of the following conditions:

+(e)

-- (f) "Small Wireless Facility" means a Wireless Facility that meets all of the following conditions: - (i) The structure on which antenna facilities are mounted (i) is fifty (50) feet or less in height, including existing antennas, or (ii) is no more than ten (10) percent taller than other adjacent structures, or (iii) is not extended to a height of more than fifty (50) feet or by more than ten (10) percent above its preexisting height, whichever is greater; and
+(i) The structure on which antenna facilities are mounted (i) is fifty (50) feet or less in height, including existing antennas, or (ii) is no more than ten (10) percent taller than other adjacent structures, or (iii) is not extended to a height of more than fifty (50) feet or by more than ten (10) percent above its preexisting height, whichever is greater; and

-- (ii) Each antenna associated with the deployment, excluding the associated equipment, is no more than three (3) cubic feet in volume; and - (iii) All other wireless equipment associated with the structure, including the wireless equipment associated with the antenna and any pre-existing associated equipment on the structure, is no more than twenty-eight (28) cubic feet in volume; and - (iv) The facility does not require antenna structure registration under Federal law; and - (v) The facility does not result in human exposure to radiofrequency radiation in excess of applicable safety standards under Federal law.
+(ii) Each antenna associated with the deployment, excluding the associated equipment but including any enclosure containing an antenna is no more than three (3) cubic feet in volume; and

+(iii) All other wireless equipment associated with the structure, including the wireless equipment associated with the antenna and any pre-existing associated equipment on the structure, is no more than twelve (12) cubic feet in volume; and

+(iv) The facility does not require antenna structure registration under Federal law; and

+(v) The facility does not result in human exposure to radiofrequency radiation in excess of applicable safety standards under Federal law.

-(g) "Support Structure" means a structure in a public right-of-way other than a Pole or a Tower to which a Wireless Facility is attached at the time of the Application.
+(f) "Support Structure" means a structure in a public right-of-way other than a a Tower, including a Pole to which a Wireless Facility is attached or proposed to be attached.

-(h) "Tower" means any structure in a public right-of-way, within or outside the boundaries of the Village, built for the sole or primary purpose of supporting a Wireless Facility.
+(g) "Tower" means any structure in a public right-of-way, within or outside the boundaries of the Village, built for the sole or primary purpose of supporting a Wireless Facility.
 A Tower does not include a Pole or a Support Structure.

-(i) "Wireless Facility" means the equipment at a fixed location or locations in the public right-of-way that enables wireless telecommunications services.
+(h) "Wireless Facility" means the equipment at a fixed location or locations in the public right-of-way that enables wireless telecommunications services.
 A Small Wireless Facility is a type of a Wireless Facility.
 The term does not include the Pole, Tower, or Support Structure on, under, or within which the equipment is located or collocated, or the coaxial, fiber-optic, or other cabling between Communications Facilities or Poles, or that is otherwise not immediately adjacent to or directly associated with a particular antenna.
+As used in this chapter, "Wireless Facility" and "communications facility" are synonymous.

-(j) "Wireless Service Provider" means a person who provides wireless services.
+(i) "Wireless Service Provider" means a person who provides wireless services.
 "Wireless Services" means any wireless services using licensed or unlicensed spectrum, whether at a fixed location or mobile, provided to the public.